Ronnel-tech/Homiepet-Sales-and-Inventory-Management-System/README.md

 The Homipet Sales and Inventory Management System is a Windows-based desktop application developed to manage product inventory and sales transactions for a pet-related business.

 The system is designed to help administrators efficiently track products, monitor stock levels, record sales, and view graphical reports, eliminating the need for manual record-keeping.

+## Objectives

+1. To automate sales and inventory processes

+2. To maintain accurate product stock records

+3. To provide real-time inventory monitoring

+4. To display sales and inventory data using charts

+5. To improve efficiency and data reliability